octobercms/docs/backend-forms.md

                 title:
                     label: This the title
                     type: text

-            tabs:
-                meta_title:
-                    lable: Meta Title
-                    tab: SEO
-                color:
-                    label: Color
-                    type: colorpicker
-                    tab: Design
-            secondaryTabs:
-                is_active:
-                    label: Active
-                    type: checkbox
-                logo:
+Fields can also make reference to a `fields.yaml` file.

+    profile:
-                    label: Logo
+        label: Profile
-                    type: mediafinder
+        type: nestedform
-                    mode: image
+        form: $/october/demo/models/profile/fields.yaml

-A nested form supports the same syntax as a form itself, including tabs and secondaryTabs.
-The jsonsable attribute, has the structure of your form definition.
-It's even possible to use nested forms inside a nested form.
+A nested form supports the same syntax as a form itself, including tabs.
+The [jsonable attribute](../database/model#standard-properties) will take the structure of your form definition.
+Alternatively, you can reference a related model with the `useRelation` option.

-> **Note**: In order to use this with a model, the field should be defined in the [jsonable property](../database/model#standard-properties) or anything that can handle storing as an array.

 Option | Description
 ------------- | -------------
-**form**  | same as in [form definition](#form-fields) **usePanelStyles** | defines if a panel like look is applied or not (defaults true)
+**form**  | same as in [form definition](#form-fields) **showPanel** | places the form inside a panel container.
+Default: true **useRelation** | flag for using the name of the field as a relation name to interact with directly on the parent model.
+Default: false

 <a name="widget-recordfinder"></a>
 ### Record finder